xu-ji/ARM/README.md

 # Run the code

-Commands for all our results are given in `commands.txt`.
+Commands for all our results on CIFAR10, MiniImageNet and MNIST are given in `commands.txt`.